Injective Protocol (INJ) Reaches Market Cap of $2.18 Billion

-Injective Protocol (INJ) traded 4.6% higher against the U.S. dollar during the 24-hour period ending at 15:00 PM Eastern on September 23rd.
-Injective Protocol has a market cap of $2.18 billion and approximately $125.61 million worth of Injective Protocol was traded on exchanges in the last 24 hours.
-One Injective Protocol token can currently be bought for about $22.28 or 0.00035133 BTC on popular exchanges.
-Over the last week, Injective Protocol has traded 23.6% higher against the U.S. dollar.
+Injective Protocol (INJ) traded up 3.3% against the U.S. dollar during the 1 day period ending at 21:00 PM ET on September 23rd.
+Injective Protocol has a market capitalization of $2.18 billion and $110.86 million worth of Injective Protocol was traded on exchanges in the last 24 hours.
+Over the last week, Injective Protocol has traded up 24% against the U.S. dollar.
+One Injective Protocol token can currently be purchased for approximately $22.27 or 0.00035226 BTC on major exchanges.

 - Lumi Credits (LUMI) traded up 8.9% against the dollar and now trades at $0.0162 or 0.00000027 BTC.